 From dressing the part to taking frequent tea breaks, the prize-winning playwright and author outlines her writing day

 The author of The Unlikely Pilgrimage Of Harold Fry and Miss Benson’s Beetle talks about the significance of new beginnings at any age

-Rachel Joyce is the author of the Sunday Times and international bestsellers The Unlikely Pilgrimage of Harold Fry, Perfect, The Love Song of Miss Queenie Hennessy, The Music Shop and a collection of interlinked short stories, A Snow Garden & Other Stories.
-Her books have been translated into thirty-six languages and two are in development for film.
+Rachel Joyce is the author of the Sunday Times and international bestsellers The Unlikely Pilgrimage of Harold Fry, Perfect, The Love Song of Miss Queenie Hennessy, The Music Shop, Miss Benson's Beetle and a collection of interlinked short stories, A Snow Garden & Other Stories.
+Her new novel, Maureen Fry & the Angel of the North is published in October 2022.
+The film of The Unlikely Pilgrimage of Harold Fry is in production for release late in 2022.
+Rachel's books have been translated into thirty-six languages and two are in development for film.
 The Unlikely Pilgrimage of Harold Fry was shortlisted for the Commonwealth Book prize and longlisted for the Man Booker Prize.
 Rachel was awarded the Specsavers National Book Awards 'New Writer of the Year' in December 2012 and shortlisted for the 'UK Author of the Year' 2014.
 Rachel has also written over twenty original afternoon plays and adaptations of the classics for BBC Radio 4, including all the Bronte novels.
 She moved to writing after a long career as an actor, performing leading roles for the RSC, the National Theatre and Cheek by Jowl.
 She lives with her family in Gloucestershire.